-BDO International operates a monitoring program of member Firms with every member Firm being subject to a Quality Assurance Review ("QAR") at least every three years.
+BDO International operates a monitoring program of member Firms with every member Firm being subject to a Quality Assurance Review ("QAR") on a periodic basis.
 The primary objective of the QARs is to evaluate the quality of the policies and procedures of member Firms as well as the quality of the local and referred professional work carried out by them.
 The quality of work of all member Firms is continually assessed and improved to increase the quality threshold across the network.